python-lapidary/lapidary-render/docs/json-schema.md

 Python examples use python 3.10 (PEP 604) type hints syntax.

-## Set theory

-JSON is a data format representing a limited collection of basic data types.
+### Open and closed world

-JSON Schema is language representing a set of constraints applicable to JSON, where empty schema means any JSON value, and set theory can be used to manipulate it.
+JSON Schema is an open-world language: an empty schema accepts any JSON value, and adding keywords restricts the set of valid values.

-Python model types, while able to represent the same basic types as JSON, describe what can be stored in memory, where empty model represents no data, which is the inversion of how JSON Schema describes values.

-!!! note
-    By default, object instances in python are just dictionaries with OOP syntax, but IDEs and type checking tools treat them more akin to C structs - if a field is not declared, it's not there.

-Simplified, JSON Schemas can be transformed to python model with the following formula
+Standard Python class instances are dictionaries at runtime, but Pydantic objects and Python static type checking (mypy, pyright) are closed-world: an empty class accepts nothing, and adding fields expands what can be stored.

+This open/closed-world contrast is the main problem of mapping JSON Schema to Python types.
+The transformations in this document are an application of set theory to resolve it:

 `python model = any JSON type - declared JSON Schema constraints`

+### Type definitions and names

+In JSON Schema, schemas are often defined in-line, immediately describing body, field or property, or they can be referenced by path using
+`$ref` - these two methods are interchangeable, though typically reused schemas are defined under `components/schemas` element.
+Schemas are generally anonymous (unnamed) although they can be identified by their path.

+In python, types might be required to be named (classes), or they might be anonymous (parametrized types).
+Parametrized types are always derived from named types, and they themselves may be named too (type aliases).

+For each schema python code will need the following:

+- fully qualified name - name and package (file to store the class, package to import it from) - derived from schema path,
+- optional type parameters (pydantic field properties, lists item type, union element types, etc.) - derived from schema itself,
+- in case of object schemas, a class definition - derived from schema properties.

 ## Cross-type constraints